 - Plug-ins – small applications that can be hooked up to your WordPress site for additional functionalities

-There are 25 things that WordPress does before even loading your theme. (for a detailed description, see this infographic showing what WordPress does behind the scenes)
+There are 25 things that WordPress does before even loading your theme.

-The system loads data from the database, performs multiple checks including security, loads the theme, builds the site, turns on plug-ins, and so on.
+The system loads data from the database performs multiple checks including security, loads the theme, builds the site, turns on plug-ins, and so on.

 You don’t need to be a programmer if you’re ok with basic WordPress functionalities, don’t need any customization, and don’t plan to regularly post content or grow your site.
 But if you do want these things, then you need a WordPress developer who knows how to customize your site without breaking it.